 - Find a location for your franchise.
 Even if you already have a franchise in mind, you shouldn’t register if you haven’t selected a location yet.
 Part of the requirements is a mayor’s permit which you can only get from the local government of your chosen location.
-Note that if your head office and franchise store are in different LGUs, then you may need to register both.
+Note that if your head office and franchise store are in different LGUs, you may need to register both.
 Aside from that, conducting a location study is one of the prerequisites of a successful franchise.
 Make sure not to skip it.

 How To Register Your Franchise Business: 4 Steps

 When it comes to business registration, franchises aren’t that different from other kinds of businesses.
 There are no additional government requirements, just some things you may need to consider.

 1. Decide on Your Business Structure